MED SPA SERVICES

 The first category, known as neuromodulators or neurotoxins, include injectable medications that reduce wrinkles or produce desired changes or improvement by relaxing selected muscles in specific areas.
 The most popular medications used for this in the United States are Botox® and Dysport®.

 A completely separate category of nonsurgical injectable used for enhancement or correction is simply called “fillers.”
-Fillers, which are packaged in pre-filled individual syringes, are sterile, gel-based substances that can be artistically injected by a skilled nurse or doctor to restore diminishing volume, lift tissues back into a more youthful position, address issues with lines, wrinkles, and folds, and gently sculpt or re-sculpt facial contours.
+Fillers, which are packaged in pre-filled individual syringes, are sterile, gel-based substances that can be artistically injected by one of our skilled nurse providers to restore diminishing volume, lift tissues back into a more youthful position, address issues with lines, wrinkles, and folds, and gently sculpt or re-sculpt facial contours.

 BOTOX & DYSPORT Q&A